 Ownership

-In 1998 EEPB and certain of its affiliates sold and assigned a 27.5% equity interest in TBS to Shell Generating Limited (which interest was subsequently assigned to SCHL) resulting in Atlantic Commercial Finance Inc. (now Enron South America LLC) owning 72.5% and SCHL owning 27.5%.
+In 1998, EEPB and certain of its affiliates sold and assigned a 27.5% equity interest in TBS to Shell Generating Limited (which interest was subsequently assigned to SCHL) resulting in Atlantic Commercial Finance Inc. (now Enron South America LLC) owning 72.5% and SCHL owning 27.5%.

 Management